The Other Proposal: Your Guide to the Floral Contract

 How is a proposal different from a contract?

-In addition to descriptions of all the various elements you're considering and all the logistical details, the florist will show you sketches or small models of complex or major items, such as a flowering archway for your outdoor ceremony, a bouquet based on your inspiration photos, table topiaries or the modern table arrangements you discussed, as part of the proposal.
+In addition to descriptions of all the various elements you're considering and the logistical details, the florist will show you sketches or small models of complex or major items, such as a flowering archway for your outdoor ceremony, a bouquet based on your inspiration photos, table topiaries or the modern table arrangements you discussed, as part of the proposal.

 How is pricing determined?